gauravhb/StockExchangeApp/README.md

 *com.challenge.exchange.service.StockExchangeService*

-Below example main class be executed to see all the features mentioned above :
+Below main class be executed to see all the features mentioned above :
 **com.challenge.exchange.SampleStockMarketApp**